stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/How_Tos/custom_csvbulkloader.md

 title: A custom CSVBulkLoader instance
+summary: An implementation of a custom `CSVBulkLoader` loader.

 # How to: A custom CSVBulkLoader instance

-A an implementation of a custom `CSVBulkLoader` loader.
-In this example. we're provided with a unique CSV file containing a list of football players and the team they play for.
+An implementation of a custom `CSVBulkLoader` loader.
+In this example we're provided with a unique CSV file containing a list of football players and the team they play for.
 The file we have is in the format like below.

 	"SpielerNummer", "Name", "Geburtsdatum", "Gruppe"